Abundance for uniruled pairs which are not rationally connected: Proofs of the main results

 Let $(X,\Delta)$ be a projective log canonical pair of dimension $n$ such that $K_X+\Delta$ is pseudoeffective, and let $f\colon X\dashrightarrow A$ be a non-trivial rational map to an abelian variety $A$.
 Then $(X,\Delta)$ has a good model. \end{cor}

 \begin{proof} As in Step 1 of the proof of Theorem \ref{thm:MRC}, we may assume that the pair $(X,\Delta)$ is log smooth and $f$ is a morphism.
 We may assume that $A$ is the Albanese variety of $X$.
-If $\dim f(X)<\dim X$, then we conclude by Theorem \ref{thm:main}.
+If $\dim f(X)<\dim X$, then we conclude by Theorem \ref{thm:main}, since the image of $f$ cannot be uniruled as $A$ contains no rational curves.

 Otherwise, $X$ is of maximal Albanese dimension.
 If $\Delta$ is a $\Q$-divisor and $(X,\Delta)$ is klt, then we conclude by \cite[Theorem 1.1]{Fuj13}.
 In general, we conclude as in Steps 3 and 4 of the proof of Theorem \ref{thm:main}. \end{proof}